When you have about 500 things to do during the day, finding time to exercise can seem nearly impossible.

 If you can’t leave your desk to take a quick walk, try some desk exercises.
 Movements such as desk planks, calf raises, and desk dips are a great way to add some resistance training to your day.

-If you work from home or in an office with standing desks, put a walking pad under your desk.
+If you work from home or in an office with standing desks, consider putting a walking pad under your desk.
 Even slow walking throughout the day can increase your step count and keep you moving.

 Remote workers might also enjoy a stationary desk bike.
-It may not be optimal if you have to type a lot, but it can be a good option if you’re in a meeting where you don’t need to talk.
-If you have training videos to watch, you could also go for a (stationary) ride while you learn.
+If you are in meetings that don't involve much input or discussion on your part, pull it out and start pedaling.
+If you have HR training videos to watch, you could also go for a (stationary) ride while you learn.

 Office chair stretches are a great way to loosen up stiff muscles without launching into a full yoga routine.
 Here are a couple of examples: